 Homework challenges are half termly tasks in addition to the weekly homework.
 These challenges are set to encourage the children to explore different aspects of learning that will enhance and support what they are doing in school.
-They are a great opportunity to show off your creativity, as we judge all the entries and choose a winner.
-If the children complete any of the homework challenges, they will earn saves for the school shop (and extra for the winner!!).
-Homework challenges need to be submitted by Monday 19th October.
+They are a great opportunity to show off your creativity.
+If the children complete any of the homework challenges, they will earn saves for the school shop.
+Please email all entries to the office.